Online Training Modules FAQ for Administrators

 Does TATP offer online training modules for first contract/appointment Teaching Assistants?

 Yes.
-The TATP offers several 1-hour online training modules through Quercus as one of the four options available to first-time TAs to complete their mandatory paid training as outlined by the 2018-2020 collective agreement between the University of Toronto and the CUPE3902 Unit 1.
+The TATP offers several 1-hour online training modules through Quercus as one of the three options available to first-time TAs to complete their mandatory training as outlined by the 2021-2023 collective agreement between the University of Toronto and the CUPE3902 Unit 1.